Artim Šakiri

 Artim Šakiri (Артим Шаќири, Artim Shaqiri; born 23 September 1973) is a Macedonian football manager and a former midfielder from North Macedonia.
+He is considered to be one of the best players in the history of the Macedonian national team.
 While managing Kukësi in 2014, Šakiri was ranked as the best manager of the Kategoria Superiore and the second best manager of Albanian origin in the world.

 Biography

 Šakiri was born to an Albanian family in Livada (Ливада), a village near Struga.
 In his youth, he played football for his village squad (FK Dinamo Livada).

 Club career

 In 1997, he moved from Vardar to Swedish side Halmstads BK, a team that won the Swedish premier league Allsvenskan the same year.
 He played alongside developing star Freddie Ljungberg.

 In 2003, he moved from Bulgarian club CSKA Sofia to West Bromwich Albion in England.
 He made his debut in a 4–1 defeat away at local rivals Walsall.
 In his first home league match for Albion, Šakiri scored a spectacular long-range goal, helping his team to a 4–1 win over Burnley.
 It was, however, his only goal for the club.
 He made 30 appearances during 2003–04, but the next season he only played three games and left the club.
 He was set to move to Burnley, but the move fell through as his work permit wasn't renewed.
 Instead, Šakiri went to AaB in Denmark.
 He was released by AaB in 2006.
 In Autumn 2006, Šakiri signed for Finnish club FC Inter.
 He made five Veikkausliiga appearances and scored three times, but his contract was not renewed.
 In 2007, he signed for FC Vaduz.
 At the beginning of the season 2008 he has signed for Azerbaijani side Qarabağ FK.